CypherousSkies/reading-for-listeners/README.md

 Currently only tested on linux (fedora and ubuntu).
 On debian/ubuntu, run `sudo apt install -y python3 python3-venv espeak ffmpeg tesseract-ocr-all python3-dev libenchant-dev libpoppler-cpp-dev pkg-config libavcodec libavtools ghostscript poppler-utils` and on any platform (preferably in a virtualenv):
+`pip install -U pip setuptools==57 wheel`
+`pip install justpy`
+`pip install -U setuptools`
-`pip install ocrmypdf transformers TTS pydub nltk pyenchant`
+`pip install ocrmypdf transformers TTS pydub nltk pyspellchecker` And get pytorch

 ## What works now
 readaloud.sh contains the barebones of a cli workflow, although the outputs of pdftotext and ocrmypdf are often mediocre at best, so this still requires a lot of person-time to edit so that Mozilla TTS doesn't freak out (if you get weird errors, be sure to remove elipses, double punctuation e.g. ?!, and special characters like @ and #).